Many Americans don't get enough calcium. Your body needs calcium to build strong bones and help prevent osteoporosis (bone loss).

 - Turnip greens

-If you buy canned vegetables, watch out for sodium.
-Read the Nutrition Facts label and choose the option with the least sodium.
+If you buy canned vegetables, check the Nutrition Facts label and choose the option with the least sodium.

-If you buy frozen vegetables, check the Nutrition Facts label and choose ones without butter or cream sauces.
+If you buy frozen vegetables, check the Nutrition Facts label and choose veggies without butter or cream sauces.

 Foods with Added Calcium

-Check the Nutrition Facts label to look for foods that have 10% or more DV of calcium added, like:
+Check the Nutrition Facts label to look for foods that have 20% or more Daily Value (DV) of calcium added, like:

 - Breakfast cereal